cemeiq/Primero1/README.md

 1. The main repository where I worked on during the development of the project is https://github.com/iqraceme/Primero1.
 However, this is not the forked version of the original website’s repository.

-2.I have added my project as a branch to the repo of the original website’s repository: https://github.com/iqraceme/Primero/tree/iqraceme/Primero
+2.I have added my project as a branch to the forked repo of the original website’s repository: https://github.com/iqraceme/Primero/tree/iqraceme/Primero

+3.I have also added primero asa branch to sugar labs repo: https://github.com/sugarlabs/sugarizer/tree/iqraceme/primero

-3.You can check the android repo on: https://github.com/iqraceme/Primero-Android-
+4.You can check the android repo on: https://github.com/iqraceme/Primero-Android-

 **_Commits:_**